 Now, this one produces children who are insatiably covetous to the point of violence.
 They have no respect for others.
 They did not have it for their parents, so why should they give it to anyone else?
-And therefore, if these people are not worthy of respect, they are not worthy of the things that they do have.
-And so, why should I not take them?
+Therefore, if these people are not worthy of respect, they are not worthy of the things that they do have.
+So, "why should I not take them?
 Why should I not have what he has?
 He is just a poor beggar.
-He does not need those Nike's, or whatever.
+He does not need those Nike's," or whatever.

 Everybody is beneath his contempt, and so he has no restraint in taking whatever he wants.
 Insatiably covetous to the point of violence.
 Property means nothing to them.
 Ownership means nothing to them.

 For one thing, you are missing the other sex in the responsibility department.
-And, that means that all the responsibility falls on the one parent, whichever sex they are.
-And so, he has to be mommy and daddy.
+That means that all the responsibility falls on the one parent, whichever sex they are.
+So, he has to be mommy and daddy.
 Or she has to be daddy and mommy.
-And, she is not equipped to do that.
+She is not equipped to do that.
 He is not equipped to do that.